KIA ORA AND WELCOME TO AL-ANON FAMILY GROUPS

-If you are a newcomer, we welcome you and hope that you will find here the strength and support that we have found.
+If you are new, we welcome you and hope that you will find here the help and support that we have found.
 Whether the alcoholic is still drinking or not, Al-Anon offers hope and recovery to all people affected by the alcoholism of a loved one or friend.

-Please take a moment to ask yourself these questions: "Are You Troubled by Someone Else's Drinking?" or "Did You Grow Up With A Problem Drinker?"
-If you identify with some of these statements, it is important to know that help and hope for friends and families of alcoholics is just a phone call away.
+If you identify with some of these statements, it is important to know that help and hope for friends and families of alcoholics can be found at a meeting near you.
 Your inquiry is confidential and anonymous.
-If you are concerned about someone else’s drinking, we encourage you to get help.
+If you are concerned about someone else’s drinking, we encourage you to ask for support at a meeting.
 On our meetings page you can find a meeting that is close to you, where you will meet others like you.

 We suggest you attend six meetings before you decide if Al-Anon is right for you.
 By trying a variety of meetings in your area, you can find one that suits you.
 Feel free to go to any meeting anywhere, the only requirement for membership is that there be a problem of alcoholism in a relative or friend.
 Al-Anon Family Groups are an anonymous fellowship, so what is said in a meeting is held in confidence and your anonymity is protected at all times.
 Members usually use their first name only in meetings.

 Al-ANON FAMILY GROUP PROGRAM